DerekCuevas/friend-list/README.md

 - No optimizations (like cacheing previous queries) should be made, however the app should not be designed in a way that prevents this.

 ## Solutions
-Currently there are three solutions (each on separate branches of this repo).
+Currently there are three solutions (each on separate subdirectories of this repo).

 #### Imperative approach:
-Currently the most straightforward of the three, logic for dispatching actions and reading router state is all contained in react components. (branch: imperative-solution)
+Currently the most straightforward of the three, logic for dispatching actions and reading router state is all contained in react components.

 #### Part "observable" approach:
-Logic for dispatching side effects are managed with redux's store.subscribe() in an 'observable' like pattern. (branch: master)
+Logic for dispatching side effects are managed with redux's store.subscribe() in an 'observable' like pattern.

 #### Better "observable" approach:
 Logic for both dispatching side effects to the store and reading router state are moved outside of react components.
-This example uses both redux's store.subscribe() and react-router's (history) browserHistory.listen() methods. (branch: with-history)
+This example uses both redux's store.subscribe() and react-router's (history) browserHistory.listen() methods.

 #### Others
 Please send in a PR if you have a better solution.